Rita's Italian Ice: History

 Rita's was founded in May 1984 by former Philadelphia firefighter Bob Tumolo with a recipe that his mother made that he then adjusted to enhance the flavors and include real fruit.
 Tumolo named the restaurant after his wife, Rita Tumolo.
 Rita's originally advertised its product as water ice, using the Philadelphia regional term for what is sometimes called Italian ice in other areas of the country.
-By the summer of 1984, Bob had opened his second store on the opposite side of Pennsylvania, Lake Erie.
-In 1989, the family decided to franchise their business and expand in other territories.
+By the summer of 1984 Bob had opened his second store on the opposite side of Pennsylvania, Lake Erie.
+In 1989 the family decided to franchise their business and expand into other territories.

-In May 2005, the company was sold to McKnight Capital Partners, a private equity group with extensive franchise experience.
+In May 2005 the company was sold to McKnight Capital Partners, a private equity group with extensive franchise experience.
 McKnight Capital Partners recognized the organization's growth potential and set into place plans to expand the company.

-In April 2007, Rita's moved its Bensalem Township, Pennsylvania headquarters to Trevose, Pennsylvania.
+In April 2007 Rita's moved its Bensalem Township, Pennsylvania headquarters to Trevose, Pennsylvania.

-In 2011, Falconhead Capital purchased a controlling interest in the company from an investment group led by Jim Rudolph.
+In 2011 Falconhead Capital purchased a controlling interest in the company from an investment group led by Jim Rudolph.
 Falconhead named their operating partner Thomas Christopoul as the new chairman and interim chief executive.